Cycle sport: Track cycling

 Track cycling has been around since as early as 1870.
 The riders competed on wooden indoor tracks that closely resembled the modern velodromes of today.
 Unlike road racing, which is dependent on environmental factors, indoor tracks ensure the sport can be competed all year round.

 It encompasses races that take place on banked tracks or velodromes.
 Events are quite diverse and can range from individual and team pursuits, two-man sprints, to various group and mass start races.
 Competitors use track bicycles which do not have brakes or freewheels.

 Cyclo-cross

-Cyclo-cross originated as a sport for road racers during the off season, to vary their training during the cold months.
+Cyclo-cross originated as a sport for road racers during the off-season, to diversify their training during the cold months.
 Races typically take place in the autumn and winter (the international or World Cup season is September–January) and consist of many laps of a 2–3 km course featuring pavement, wooded trails, grass, steep hills, and obstacles requiring the rider to dismount, carry the bike and remount in one motion.
 Races for senior categories are generally between 30 minutes and an hour long, the distance varying depending on the conditions.
 The sport is strongest in traditional road cycling countries such as Belgium (Flanders in particular) and France.